 Visitors who want to book a Blue Mountain Sydney tour have many options.
 Because we didn’t opt to take a tour, we can’t personally vouch for a specific company or guide.
 However, when looking at tours, we always read reviews from fellow travelers to get a sense of what we can expect.
 The best Blue Mountains tours will have the highest online ratings, so make sure to read the Blue Mountain tour reviews before booking your trip!

-There are many day tours from Sydney that offer an array of activities – both in the national park and en route to and from the city.
+There are many day tours from Sydney that offer an array of activities – both in the park and enroute to it.
 The best Sydney day trips to the Blue Mountains offer multiple attractions and value for money.
-Highlights of the most popular tours are seeing the Three Sisters rock formation, visiting Scenic World attractions (cable car and train) and learning about native Australian animals at a Blue Mountains wildlife park.
-Most of the tours include a Blue Mountains guide who will share history, information and Aboriginal legends about the park.
-Some day trips out of Sydney also include a lunch and a ferry ride back into Sydney Harbor.
+Highlights of the most popular tours are seeing the Three Sisters, visiting Scenic World attractions (cable car and train) and learning about native Australian animals at a Blue Mountains wildlife park.
+Most of the tours include a Blue Mountains guide who will share historic and Aboriginal information about the park.
+Some day trips out of Sydney also include lunch and a ferry ride back to Sydney Harbour.

-In addition to the standard tours, there are several other organized tours to Blue Mountains.
-Active and adventure travelers have a choice of Blue Mountains hiking tours, 4WD tours and climbing/abseiling tours.
-Visitors can choose to go on a Blue Mountains and Jenolan Caves tour that explore underground passages – or see the national park from the sky on a helicopter tour.
-Participants on a one-day trip from Sydney can join Blue Mountains private tours, small-group tours and large-group tours.
+In addition to the standard tours, there are several adventure tours to Blue Mountains.
+Active travelers have a choice of difficult Blue Mountains hiking tours, 4WD tours and climbing/abseiling tours.
+Visitors can choose to go on a Blue Mountains and Jenolan Caves tour that explore underground passages – or see it all from the sky on a helicopter tour!
+Participants on a one-day trip from Sydney can also join Blue Mountains private tours, small-group tours and large-group tours.